 If the person with dementia is a dependent under the tax rules, you might be able to use your own workplace flexible spending account (FSA).
-A flexible spending account allows payment for out-of-pocket medical expenses and dependent care expenses with pretax dollars, for a potential savings of about 20 to 30 percent.
+This money can cover the person’s out-of-pocket medical costs or dependent care expenses in some cases.

 Many states have additional tax deductions or tax credits to provide financial relief to caregivers.
 These tax programs build on the federal tax credit, which reduces the amount of income taxes a family owes.
 Each state program differs by name and eligibility requirements.

 The Internal Revenue Service (IRS) offers free tax forms and publications explaining various tax deductions and credits.